tehapo/Clara/README.md

 2) Download the latest version of Clara to WEB-INF/lib from Vaadin Directory (or use the Maven dependency).

+3) Create a new Java package that will contain the XML layout definition and the controller class (see steps 4 and 5).

-3) Create a layout definition in XML.
-See the example below.
+4) Create a new XML file (name it ```MyFirstClaraLayout.xml```) for the layout definition and save it to the Java package you just created.
+You can copy the example below.
 Notice the special "urn:vaadin:layout" namespace on the componentAlignment attribute which means that the componentAlignment property belongs to the containing layout instead of the component itself.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>